-Daramalan College is committed to the highest standards of integrity, fairness and ethical conduct, including full compliance with all relevant legal requirements, and in turn requires that all its Board members, officers (including its Principal), managers, employees and contractors acting on its behalf meet those same standards of integrity, fairness and ethical behaviour, including compliance with all legal requirements.
+Daramalan College is steadfast in its commitment to the highest standards of integrity, fairness, and ethical conduct.
+This commitment extends to full compliance with all relevant legal requirements.
+Accordingly, all Board members, officers (including the Principal), managers, employees, and contractors must uphold these standards in all College-related activities.